yamgent/typst-demo/02-the-geometry-of-linear-equations/the-geometry-of-linear-equations.typ

   })
 ]

-We can get 3 points from equation 2: $(1, 0, 0)$, $(0, 0, 1)$, $(0, -1/2, 0)$.
+- We can get 3 points from equation 2: $(1, 0, 0)$, $(0, 0, 1)$, $(0, -1/2, 0)$.

-3 points form a plane, so each equation is actually a plane.
+- 3 points form a plane, so each equation is actually a plane.

-Two planes meet in a line.
+- Two planes meet in a line.

-Three planes meet in a point.
+- Three planes meet in a point.

-We don't know what the point is that they meet, but the main idea is that as the 3 planes are not parallel, they have a solution.
+We don't know what is the point that they will meet, but the main idea is that as the 3 planes are not parallel, they have a solution.

 * $star$ The problem with the row picture: it is getting harder to visualize the problem as the amount of dimensions increase.* What about 4D, 5D, etc?
-Almost impossible.
+Quite impossible.

 == Column picture